 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - changing the title of the Instrument to 'Kaposi sarcoma'; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Kaposi sarcoma' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'human herpesvirus type 8'; - revising the factor in subsection 9(2) concerning 'human immunodeficiency virus'; - new factor in subsection 9(3) concerning 'non-Hodgkin lymphoma or chronic lymphocytic leukaemia/small lymphocytic lymphoma'; - revising the factor in subsection 9(4) concerning 'solid organ, stem cell or bone marrow transplantation'; - revising the factor in subsection 9(5) concerning 'being treated with an immunosuppressive drug'; - new factor in subsection 9(6) concerning 'being treated with an angiotensin converting enzyme inhibitor'; - deleting the factor concerning 'treatment with azathioprine, cyclophosphamide, methotrexate or mycophenolate', as it is now subsumed by the factor in subsection 9(5) concerning 'being treated with an immunosuppressive drug'; - new definitions of 'immunosuppressive drug', 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definition of 'high dose corticosteroid therapy'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - changing the title of the Instrument to 'Kaposi sarcoma'; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Kaposi sarcoma' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'human herpesvirus type 8'; - revising the factor in subsection 9(2) concerning 'human immunodeficiency virus': - new factor in subsection 9(3) concerning 'non-Hodgkin lymphoma or chronic lymphocytic leukaemia/small lymphocytic lymphoma'; - new factor in subsection 9(4) concerning 'chronic renal failure'; - new factor in subsection 9(5) concerning 'autoimmune disease'; - new factor in subsection 9(6) concerning 'diabetes mellitus'; - new factor in subsection 9(7) concerning 'lymphoedema'; - revising the factor in subsection 9(8) concerning 'solid organ, stem cell or bone marrow transplantation'; - revising the factor in subsection 9(9) concerning 'being treated with an immunosuppressive drug'; - new factor in subsection 9(10) concerning 'being treated with an angiotensin converting enzyme inhibitor'; - deleting the factors concerning 'treatment with azathioprine, cyclophosphamide, methotrexate or mycophenolate' and 'treatment with high dose corticosteroid therapy', as they are now subsumed by the factor in subsection 9(9) concerning 'being treated with an immunosuppressive drug'; - new definitions of 'chronic renal failure', 'immunosuppressive drug', 'MRCA', 'specified list of autoimmune diseases' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definition of 'high dose corticosteroid therapy'.